-Different methodologies for detecting hate speech have been developed and are in widely circulated use, comprising deep learning, shallow learning and text-mining (non machine learning) approaches.
+Different methodologies for detecting hate speech have been developed and are in widely circulated use, comprising deep learning, shallow learning and text-mining (non-machine learning) approaches.
 One basic text mining approach is a keyword-based method, where an ontology or dictionary is used to identify text containing potentially hateful keywords (MacAvaney et al. 2019).
 However, simply using a hateful slur is not enough to constitute hate speech according to a study of different definitions of hate speech (MacAvaney et al. 2019).
 More advanced techniques include machine learning models ranging from word count methods (e.g., TFIDF) to complex BERT models (Jahan and Oussalah 2021).
 Successful detection models use more than one approach, including hybrid models that combine different techniques for more accurate results (Alkomah and Ma 2022).
 Advancements in natural language processing (NLP) and machine learning have greatly improved the detection of hate speech.
 With the help of machine learning algorithms, particularly deep neural networks, NLP can be used to identify linguistic patterns and features that are indicative of hate speech (Jahan and Oussalah 2021; Pang 2022; Yin and Zubiaga 2021; Velankar, Patil, and Joshi 2022).
 Various approaches have been used to detect specific features or linguistic patterns that denote hate speech in text, including rule-based classification models and, more recently, a proliferation of deep learning methods like Long Short-Term Memory networks and Transformer-based architectures (Malik, Pang, and Hengel 2022).

 Whereas hate speech detection is an active field of investigation, the border between hate speech and other forms of questionable social behavior is blurry.
 For example, bot detection is an emerging research (and engineering) branch that has sparked a substantial number of research activities.
 For a research overview, see Cresci (2020).